marihachi/Minazuki/referenceDocuments/apiRequestAndResponse.md

 # Description
 Please use POST method in all endpoints.
 `for-admin` endpoints require Basic Authentication.
-All parameters please give in JSON format(`application/json` Content-Type) from request body.
+Please give all parameters to request body in JSON format(`application/json` Content-Type).

 # Index of API docs
 ### for-apps